Knowing how to get personal training clients is essential for building a successful personal training business.

 - Pre and Postnatal

-- Diabetic Clients
+- Clients with Diabetes

-Providing a service for a dedicated group of clients means you can gain a loyal following immediately over a shorter period.
+Providing a service for a dedicated group of clients means you can gain a loyal following over a shorter period.
+If they’re satisfied with your service, they can refer others to you.

-Some women may likely feel more comfortable entering a space post-pregnancy that is dedicated to other women who are in the same situation.
+Some women may feel more comfortable entering a space post-pregnancy that is dedicated to other women in the same situation rather than an ordinary gym.

-#12 – Follow Up With Every Potential Client
+#16 – Follow Up With Every Potential Client

 The best way to get new clients for personal training is to follow up with those who have expressed interest in your services.

-All you need to do is go over once a week and see how their fitness journey is going.
 This makes them aware of your presence in the gym and they can keep you in mind if they want to eventually start PT sessions.

-#13 – Collaborate With Other Health Professionals to Utilise Cross-Referrals
+#17 – Collaborate With Other Health Professionals to Utilise Cross-Referrals

-Collaborating with others in the industry is great if you’re wanting to know how to gain clients as a personal trainer.
-Although you hope your clients aren’t injured too often, if this occurs it can be beneficial to your service.
+Although you hope your clients aren’t injured too often, this can actually be beneficial to your service.

-#14 – Look After Your Existing Clients
+#18 – Look After Your Existing Clients

 It’s always easier and cheaper to keep existing clients.
 The last thing you want is to have a revolving door of clients who use your services a couple of times and then leave.